""I spent most of my life doing the

 The trouble was, she never had the same script I did.

-and energy I would put into figuring out just the right words to say to
+of time and energy I would put into figuring out just the right words to

-I needed to temporarily fill the hole within until I got the person or the job, or whatever, then I could really start to live.
+substance that I needed to temporarily fill the hole within until I got the

+or the job, or whatever, then I could really start to live.
 That

-person or outcome was the missing ingredient in my life that would make me happy
+person or outcome was the missing ingredient in my life that would make

-of obsessive thinking are: the alcoholic who starts thinking
+the flavors of obsessive thinking are: the alcoholic who starts thinking

 the drug addict who starts feeling some panic when the prescription bottle